 Scams and annoyances in Cairo

 It’s very stressful to stay around the Pyramids area.
-I stayed at the Sphinx Guest House and every time I go outside, 5 touts would come up to me every twenty steps.
+I stayed at the Giza Pyramids View Guest House and every time I go outside, 5 touts would come up to me every twenty steps.
 It’s very frustrating to be very nice here.

 Watch out for these common sentences from touts:

-Oh, you’re from Canada?
+- Oh, you’re from Canada?
 I have a friend living in Montreal!
-You speak French?
+Do you speak French?

 These conversations are very common in every country I’ve been to — but just like I said — the touts around the pyramids have their way to test your kindness and patience.
 They’re going to piss you off! 😀